robotframework/robotframework/doc/releasenotes/rf-3.0.rst

 Installation on Python 3 works exactly as it does for Python 2, and the recommended installation method is with pip::

-    pip3 install --pre robotframework
+    pip3 install robotframework
-    python3 -m pip install --pre robotframework
+    python3 -m pip install robotframework

-Note that while the standard libraries distributed with Robot Framework do work with Python 3, most other external libraries currently do not.
+Note that while the standard libraries distributed with Robot Framework do work with Python 3, most other external libraries and tools currently do not.

 New listener interface that can modify executed tests and results
 -----------------------------------------------------------------